Suing for Trademark Infringement

 A generic mark is one that is often used to distinguish a specific type of product or service.
 It may be confused easily with another mark that's similar due to its common trade use.
 Generic marks tend to cause confusion among consumers, as they don't know what the genuine source of the goods is.
 This kind of mark also gets the fewest legal protections.

 You will also need to show that the mark was used previously in interstate commerce in order for it to qualify for the federal trademark registration.
 If not, you'll need to apply for a state trademark registration.
 This can limit the geographical range the trademark can be legally enforced.

 If you need more information on suing for trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.